-Nicole Kidman To Play Aquaman’s Mother, Just After Stirring Tears As Another Mother In ‘Lion’
+Nicole Kidman To Play Aquaman’s Mother Just After Stirring Tears As Another Mother In ‘Lion’

 Nicole Kidman has played many roles in her long career, but it seems Hollywood has recently typecast the Lion actress in the role of the mother, which may be something Kidman doesn’t really mind.
-A mother to four children in real life, Nicole certainly has the experience and, even in a fictional setting, she has shown the ability to draw on the raw emotions needed to give enthralling performances.
+A mother to four children in real life, Nicole certainly has the experience, and even in a fictional setting, she has shown the ability to draw on the raw emotions needed to give enthralling performances.
 In Lion, Ms. Kidman played Sue Brierley, adoptive mother to Saroo Brierley, giving a performance so deeply wrought with emotion that husband Keith Urban was moved to tears.
 Now, Kidman has been tapped to play the mother of a DC Comics superhero.

 Aquaman Wants Nicole Kidman To Play Atlanna